imevro/react-ui/docs/styling.md

 One of the important aspects of React UI is how styles are provided to components.

-We use [`css-loader`](https://github.com/webpack/css-loader) in CSS Modules mode to declare and import styles.
+We recommend to use [`css-loader`](https://github.com/webpack/css-loader) in CSS Modules mode to declare and import styles.
 The following steps should be taken to use the same approach:

 1. Install `css-loader`: